balenaltd/handbook/Working-hours-and-availability.md

 Finding sufficient overlap between the team's availabilities is an ongoing challenge.
 The checkin scheduler can sometimes only find a solution by pushing a few people a week outside their hours, and then we reschedule ad hoc if this doesn't work.
 To help us find a better solution, we're adding another level of resolution to how you specify your working hours: the digit 3.
 So fill with 3s any slots that you would really prefer not be scheduled, but can potentially make it if (a) there's absolutely no other option, (b) you are pre-scheduled and pinged about this, and (c) you reserve the option to ack or decline on a case-to-case basis.
 (Obviously, you are considered afk if not pre-scheduled.)
 See the relevant [PSA](https://www.flowdock.com/app/rulemotion/t-process/threads/__s09UzVZMrkhd4nC7mY4W-5E9O) with an example.

-When you join, your usual time zone is recorded for you in [Default Time Zones](https://docs.google.com/spreadsheets/d/1m1Ln8lfcMaUngbEsaQdbz1Dtts4e8HBj9XsMqBwTeXM/edit#gid=2094979175) and is taken into account automatically.
+When you join, your usual time zone is recorded for you in [Default Location History](https://docs.google.com/spreadsheets/d/1m1Ln8lfcMaUngbEsaQdbz1Dtts4e8HBj9XsMqBwTeXM/edit#gid=2119950634) and is taken into account automatically.
 You therefore only need to consider your local clock when filling in your preferences.

 #### Time zone overrides for travelling

-If you travel to another location and will be working from there, an override needs to be entered in [Time Zone Overrides](https://docs.google.com/spreadsheets/d/1m1Ln8lfcMaUngbEsaQdbz1Dtts4e8HBj9XsMqBwTeXM/edit#gid=890329460).
-If your travel is booked by balena's operations team, they will create the entry for you, but if not, please make a one-line entry with the relevant time zone.
+If you travel to another location and will be working from there, an override needs to be entered in [Location Override History](https://docs.google.com/spreadsheets/d/1m1Ln8lfcMaUngbEsaQdbz1Dtts4e8HBj9XsMqBwTeXM/edit#gid=1629407846).
+If your travel is booked by balena's operations team, they will create the entry for you, but if not, please make a one-line entry with the country, city and relevant time zone.

 #### Calamari and Google Calendar events